rcos/CSCI-4470-OpenSource/Modules/01.Introduction/Lab-Introduction.md

 1. **Linux**

-  1. Boot linux (Ubuntu) through a USB or dual boot **(we do not recommend WSL, we had significant issues completing our labs using WSL in previous semesters)**
+  1. Boot linux (Ubuntu) through a USB, dual boot, or WSL
      - Get familiar with the directory structure.
      - Practice with ls, cd, mkdir, chmod commands - when in doubt search the web to find the answer.
   2. Practice with grep, egrep commands